• Random Moments of Life

 25 Sunday Jan 2015

-Posted by vositha in Environment, Features
+Posted Environment, Features

-Protests were held in Jaffna last week against alleged crude oil leakage by Chunnakam power plant.
+inProtests were held in Jaffna last week against alleged crude oil leakage by Chunnakam power plant.
 The protests which included students of schools, as well as hunger strikers demanded that action be taken to resolve the issue of leakage of crude oil by the Thermal power plant, which is alleged to be the cause of water contamination in wells in Jaffna.
 The protesters say that almost 400,000 litres of crude oil has been leaking from the Chunnakam thermal power station and seeping into local water supplies.
 They also demand the power station be closed based on these allegations; an immediate visit by the Minister of Energy and Power in order to resolve the situation; and a permanent solution to prevent contamination of water.

 Allegations Denied